SymfonyCasts/vue/sfcasts/ep1/styles.md

-# Styles

-Coming soon...

-In other words, inside of our single file component, we can really get to work.
-I'm going to start by pasting in some real, some more realistic markups.
-So I'm gonna replace the HTML completely with a whole bunch of new markup.
-You can copy this from the code block on this page, but I want you to see is that there's nothing special here.
-I'm not rendering any variables.
-This is 100% static HTML, but this is the HTML that's going to start to build out this product page.
-So if I refresh over here, there we go.
-So you have a cyber over here, products over here and to do low in some products.
-So it's a decent start.

-Of course it's not very pretty.
-I mean there's some structure here.
-If you look back over in the HTML, I am using bootstrap classes and this works because in my `app.scss` this is a CSS file that's included in the layout.
-I'm including bootstrap.
-So I do have access to the global bootstrap classes.
-Um, so I've had some basic bootcamp classes and that is giving me some styling, but I want to put a little extra styling here on this sidebar that's specific to the sidebar.
-The question is how can I do that?
-We could of course go into `app.scss` and add some extra code here and that would be used some class here and that would be usable, um, inside of my Vue component.
-But since I'm adding, since I need to style things specifically in this component, we can actually embed the styles right here, check it out.
-I'm gonna add a `sidebar` class on this `<div>` right here

-and then it
+# CSS: Styling a Component

+Our main goal in this tutorial will be to build a rich product listing page inside of `products.vue`.
+To get that started, I'm going to replace the `h1` with some new markup - you can copy this from the code block on this page.

+Notice that there is nothing special yet.
+We're not rendering any variables: this is 100% static HTML.
+If you refresh the page, ok!
+We have a sidebar on the left, and an area on the right where we will *eventually* list some products.
+Good start!

+## Global CSS and Vue Components

+And, though it's not pretty, it *does* already have some styling.
+If you look back over the HTML I just pasted, the basic styling is thanks to some Bootstrap classes that are on the elements.
+This works because, in the `assets/scss/app.scss` file, we're importing Bootstrap and I've decided to include the built `app.css` file on every page.
+So, of course, when we use those classes in Vue, our HTML gets styled.

+## Custom Component style Section

+But I also want to add some extra styling that's specific to the sidebar.
+The question
+is: where should that CSS live?
+We could, of course, add some classes to `app.scss` and then use those inside our Vue component.

+But Vue gives us a better option: because we want to style an element that's created in this component, Vue allows us to *also* put the styles right here.

+First, inside the `aside` element, give this `<div>` a new class called `sidebar`.
-technically matter where.
-But down on the bottom, there's a third special thing you can have in, in, uh, in these view files.
-You can have a `<template>` tag, a `<script>` tag, and you can also have a `<style` tag.
-Sauna.
-Put a `.sidebar` right there.
+Next, at the bottom - though it doesn't matter where - there is  *third* special section you can add to any `.vue` file: you can have a `<template>` tag, a `<script>` tag also a `<style>` tag.
+Inside, we're writing CSS: add `.sidebar` and let's give it a border, a `box-shadow` and a `border-radius`.

-what's that?
-A sidebar.
-I'll give it a little `border: 1px solid...`.
-You can delete this.
-And then I'll put in a couple other things like a `box-shadow`.
-I'll put it in a couple of other things like a `box-shadow` and a `border-radius` without doing anything else.
-And I do want you to remember we are winning a yarn watch in the background, so it's constantly recompiling things.
-Suddenly when we go over to refresh that works and the reason it works is that when Webpack sees this, uh, file and sees the stock opponent it, it grabs the CSS and exports it into the `product.css`.
-So if I go to view page source, you can see we have a `/build/product.css` and whenever we add more styles to our components, it's going to pick them up and put them in that file for us.
-So it's not something that we even need to think about or worry about.
-It's awesome.

-Okay, so this is awesome, but I do like using Sass.
-Have you noticed, and I already have Sass configured my project, if you look at `webpack.config.js` I already have, let's see down here, there we go `.enableSassLoader()` but should be able to use Sass on my project.
-And the reason I really, really don't want to use acid is honestly a little lazy.
-If you look at my `scss/components/` directory, I have a `light-component.scss`, which is a mixin which actually contains this same code already.
-So I can just use this, mix it, then I wouldn't have to repeat it down here in the sidebar.
-I've already created something for this.
-All right, so to do that, surprise, it is going to be `lang="scss"` and it's that simple.
-Now I can do a normal `@include`, let's `../../scss/components`

- Oh my bad. `@import '../../scss/components/light-component'`.
-And then down here I can just say
+And... that's it!
+Remember: we're still running `yarn watch` in the background, so Webpack is constantly re-dumping the built JavaScript and CSS files as we're working.
+Thanks to that, without doing *anything* else, we can refresh and... it works!
+The sidebar is styled!

+This works thanks to some team work between Vue and Webpack.
+When Webpack sees the `style` tag, it grabs that CSS and puts it into the entry file's CSS file, so `products.css`.

+View the page source: here's the `link` tag to `/build/product.css`.
+Whenever we add any styles to any component that this entry uses, Webpack will find those and put them in here.
+Like a lot of things with Webpack, it's not something you really even need to think about: it just works.

+## Using Sass Styles

+So this is awesome... but I *do* like using Sass.
+If you look at `webpack.config.js`, down here... yep!
+I've already added Sass support to Encore by adding `.enableSassLoader()`.

+Open up `assets/scss/components/light-component.scss`.
+This is a Sass mixin that already contains the exact CSS I just added manually.
+If we could use Sass code inside the `style` tag, we could import that and save us some duplication!

+And that's *totally* possible: add `lang="scss"`.
+It's that simple.

+Now that we're writing Sass we can
-`@include light-component;`.
+`@import '../../scss/components/light-component'` and inside `.sidebar`, `@include light-component;`.

-Now move over to refresh.
-Hey, welcome.
-We have Sass.
-I'm going to use that.

-and now that I have this, I'm actually going to use the nested syntax and Sass and paste in a little extra little hover status on those links.
-Go back and refresh and there it is.
-So being able to kind of put your styles right in here, where the component is.
-One of my favorite features and a little while we're gonna make this even fancy or something called modular CSS.
-But this works great.

-Now back up to our template.
-As I mentioned, it's 100% hard coded.
-So let's make it a little bit more realistic.
-Let's pretend that this little shipping message down here is something that sometimes changes to a different message.
-So I'm going to copy that shipping message here.
-And then for `data()`, we'll get rid of our `firstname` data.
-We're not using that anymore.
-And we'll call this `legend` and then I'll paste it inside of there.
-It's not, I have one, a data called legend.
-And up here we already know how to use this.
-We can say `{{ legend }}`

-Beautiful.
-So when I go over and refresh, now you can see the exact same messages there on the bottom.
-It's working.
-Now, unlike last time when we first played with data, I set my entire view application onto a global variable so that we could play with it down here.
-Well that's not going to work now because this is, we're not setting any global variables anymore.
-Um, so at first it doesn't seem like there's a really easy way for me to play with this legend data to see if this is working.
-But actually

-there is, there's something called the Vue developer tools.
-It's a Chrome extension that I already have installed

-and as soon as you have a view application running you actually, because we just got to start, you need to close this and reopen it.
-Boom.
-This time whenever reopen it, it notices a view application that adds this view tab.
-And this is beautiful because they can see my `<Root>`, kind of the root of application.
-I can see my `<Products>`.
-When I click on this, you can see the `data`.
-This is an awesome way cause I can see all the data and we're going to see other parts of our application and we can even mess with it.
-Sexy.
-We have little plus icon.
-Put this in double quotes, put a little message there, hit the save icon and boom.
-This will be a powerful way to see our new application play with the data inside of it.
-Now before we move on to creating child components, there's one more thing I want to show you quickly related to data.

-Now notice that inside of our view options here, some of the keys are some of the properties here are just values and some of them like `data()` or functions.
-Now for data in particular because data returns a value, you're commonly gonna see a different syntax.
-I just want you to see it and you can choose whichever one you want and it looks like this `data: () => ` and `({` and then we're going to get rid of the `return`.
-Let's go with block.
-Funny until I finished and then `})`

-Well this is it.
-This is just a shortcut syntax.
-This says that the data property is set to arrow function and because I've used this parentheses here, it means that it returns this value.
-The value is implied.
-So because is a function, but data always just returns data.
-A lot of times you're going to see this shorter syntax.
-You can use whichever you want.
-There are some edge cases where you can't use the shorter syntax.
-Um, it's a little bit longer, but I actually prefer to use the consistent data, open parentheses, syntax.
-So I'm going to put that back, get rid of a couple of things.
-And of course now I need to add the extra return curly brace around legend.
-So we use it every nuance.
-And that's one of the tricky thing sometimes with modern JavaScript is you see a lot of fancy syntaxes just stop and think about what is this actually doing?
-It's probably not anything that impressive.
-All right, so we'll move on.
-Now things are still good.
-Let's next create a child component.
+Let's try it!
+Back over on your browser, refresh and... we have Sass!

+To finish off the styling, I'll use Sass's nesting syntax to add a hover state on the links.
+Now after we refresh... got it!

+Being able to put your styles *right* inside the component file is one of my *favorite* features of Vue.
+And in a bit, we're going to do something even *fancier* with modular CSS.

+Next, let's add some dynamic data back to our app and play with one of the *coolest* things in Vue: the developer tools.